mundimark/why-text/README.md

 # Why Text?
 Why Markdown?

 Welcome.
-A collection of arguments why good old text is the past, present and future of writing and publishing.
+A collection of arguments why text is the past, present and future of writing and publishing.